 Stewart: Yeah.
 It’s a great point.

 Nico: There’s a little give and take there because they could buy, I’m not just buying the general market, but they buy the specific bonds, which probably have less volatility.
-I think the combination of the two really does enhance a portfolio diversification, the perspective and overlaying a tactical asset allocation.
+I think the combination of the two really does enhance a portfolio’s diversification, by overlaying a tactical asset allocation.

 Stewart: How do you see markets trending volatility?
 Are you building dry powder?
 Private, public?
 What do you see at 50,000 feet?

 Nico: But what I can tell you this volatility will certainly be much more present in the marketplace than we’ve ever seen.
-And we’ve already starting to see it spike up.
-Now, that being said, when I think about our portfolio, what we’ve been focusing on and wholeheartedly focusing on is that I firmly believe that the public markets are just, they’re even those spreads are wide right now, they’re still just, they are liquid.
+And we’ve already started to see it spike up.
+Now, that being said, when I think about our portfolio, what we’ve been focusing on and wholeheartedly focusing on is, public markets are just (they’re even those spreads are wide right now) they’re still just, they are liquid.
 You can find some opportunities, but there’s not a lot of opportunities out there.
 One.
 Two is that you’re not being compensated.
 The risk adjusted returns they’re just not there.
 What we’re doing in our portfolios, we’re again, kind of similar to a lot of folks.
 And I hate to say that, because you never want to follow the pack, but we are moving away from public markets, going into private markets because you are picking up a incremental investment income in yield, even with the expense overlay of hiring a manager to do so.